 General Motors Corporation V8-184 diesel engine:

-One test versions of this motor were installed in M4A3 hull, and tested.
+One test versions of this motor were installed in an M4A3 hull and tested.
 It was called the M4Y at first, then when ordnance started testing it, it was re-designated and M4A2E1.
-The tank had to be stretched 11 inches, and lost a little ground clearance to a bulge in the belly needed to fit the engine.
+The tank had to be stretched 11 inches and lost a little ground clearance to a bulge in the belly needed to fit the engine.
 They put 2914 miles on this test vehicle and it was another hot rod.
 It had much more power than any other Sherman but the A65 powered one.
 Some minor mechanical failures happened during the test, but nothing major or out of the ordinary that couldn’t be fixed.
-Nothing needed any kind of major redesign to support the motors power.
+Nothing needed any kind of major redesign to support the power of the motor.

-Much like with the A65, diesels in this power range were going to be studied due to the success of the M4A2E1.
+Much like with the A65, a diesel in this power range was going to be studied due to the success of the M4A2E1.

 Caterpillar D200A air Cooled Radial: The motor that made it into 75 Shermans

-This motor made 450 horsepower at 2000 rpm and 1470 foot pounds of torque at 1200 rpm.
+This motor made 450 horsepower at 2000 rpm and 1470 foot-pounds of torque at 1200 rpm.
 Good, but not great.
-It did perform well enough to get into production, but after only 75 M4A6 tanks production was cancelled and the tank was regulated to stateside training use.
+It did perform well enough to get into production, but after only 75 M4A6 tanks production was canceled and the tank was regulated to stateside training use.
 This motor was no hotrod power plant like the other two, but I had to fit it in somewhere.

 Now let’s talk about transmissions, final drives and other automotive tidbits: The stuff that makes the tank go.

-The high speed revers transmission: This transmission modification came out of the desire to speed up the Shermans reverse speed.
+The high-speed reverse transmission: This transmission modification came out of the desire to speed up the Shermans reverse speed.
 The reverse gear ratio was 5.65:1.
 This was almost as high as the ‘Granny’ gear used in first gear.
-This meant the Shermans speed in revers was rev limited to a 2 to 3 miles per hour max in reverse.
+This meant the Shermans speed in reverse was rev limited to a 2 to 3 miles per hour max in reverse.
 The tank was geared this was so it could climb a hill in reverse if it had to.
 There are cases on tight roads or trails in forests or cities you can’t get the tank turned around.

 The first thing they tried to solve this was raising the gear ratio, and this did speed up reverse, but it made it extremely hard to climb any hill or incline.